-Even if I understand the reason, I greatly regret that original-language audio tracks are so rare on Hungarian TV.
+Even if I understand the reason, I greatly regret that

-^{60.} Popular Master of Ceremonies of German birth, who lived and performed in Hungary in the 1970s.
+62. Popular Master of Ceremonies of German birth, who lived and performed in Hungary in the 1970s.

-^{61.} Töltötolltinta means "fountain pen ink."
+63. Töltőtolltinta means "fountain pen ink."
 Hungarian consonants "p," "t," and "k" are pronounced without aspiration (release of a strong burst of air, like a short "h"), which is usually hard for native speakers of English to master.

+original-language audio tracks are so rare on Hungarian TV.
 We language students are very grateful for them.